LaunchCodeEducation/java-web-development/src/chapters/spring-intro/initialize.rst

    `Github <https://github.com/LaunchCodeEducation/hello-spring-demo/tree/starter>`__.
 The ``starter`` branch contains the code after creation and also shows the starting point for the next chapter.

+.. admonition:: Tip

+   You also may find it useful to create and checkout a new branch in your ``hello-spring`` repository for each video lesson.
+   This can help you return to earlier states of your application to review your work, and is a convenient opportunity to practice your git workflow.

 Initialize a Spring Boot Project - Text
 ---------------------------------------